UBC-MDS/Poisonous_Mushroom_Predictor/README.md

 ## Proposed method

-In this project, we first randomly splitted the raw data file into train dataset(80%) and test dataset(20%), after performing tabular and visual exploratory analysis on the train dataset, we intend to obtain baseline predictions from fitting Dummy classifiers on training data.
-Then we run three classifier, namely Logistic Regression, Support Vector Model, and Random Forest on training data.
-We will interpret certain evaluation matrices such as Confusion matrix with cross-validation, Precision, recall, f1 score, Classification report, and Precision-recall curve and ROC curve.
-Eventually, after hyperparameter optimization, we will reach a decisionon the best model with the best hyperparameters.
+In this project, we first randomly split the raw data file into a train dataset(80%) and a test dataset(20%), after performing tabular and visual exploratory analysis on the train dataset, we intend to obtain baseline predictions from fitting Dummy classifiers on training data.
+We will then run three classifiers  on training data.
+Namely, Logistic Regression, Support Vector Model, and Random Forest.
+We will interpret certain evaluation matrices such as Confusion matrix with cross-validation, Precision, Recall, f1 score, Classification report, and Precision-recall curve and ROC curve.
+Eventually, after hyperparameter optimization, we will reach a decision on the best model with the best hyperparameters.
 We may need to address class imbalance, or manipulate threadsholds for target detection before applying on test data.